 The goal of the designers of the .375 Ruger was to match the performance of the .375 H&H while using a standard length (instead of a magnum length) case.
-They did a good job of designing the cartridge and by making a straight walled case with no taper, it actually has a larger powder capacity than the .375 H&H even though it is 7mm shorter.
-Because of this, the .375 Ruger has a slight velocity edge when shooting the same size bullets at the .375 H&H.
+Since it has a straight-walled case with no taper, the .375 Ruger actually has a larger powder capacity than the .375 H&H even though it is 7mm shorter.
+Because of this, the .375 Ruger has a high velocity edge when shooting the same size bullets at the .375 H&H.

 BONUS: .458 Winchester Magnum

 Unfortunately, problems began to surface regarding the performance of the .458 Winchester in the years following its release.
 Reports of "squib" loads started trickling in from the field.
 When that happened, the bullets penetrated poorly, or in some extreme cases, even bounced off animals!
-This is obviously not something you want to have happen when hunting dangerous game, and these incidents resulted in the deaths of several hunters with many more sustaining serious injuries.
-Among those injured was Jack Lott, a well-known professional hunter and writer, who found himself on the wrong end of a scuffle with a Cape Buffalo after his .458 Winchester failed to do the job.
+This is obviously not something you want to happen when hunting dangerous game, and these incidents resulted in the deaths of several hunters and many more sustained serious injuries.
+Among those injured was Jack Lott, a well-known professional hunter and writer.
+Lott found himself on the wrong end of a scuffle with a Cape Buffalo after his .458 Winchester failed to do the job.

 Not surprisingly, the reputation of the .458 Winchester took a major hit.
 Several other cartridges, like the .458 Lott (designed by Jack Lott after his bad experience with the .458 Winchester), were created as improvements to the .458 Winchester.